On Saturday 7 February and the week leading up to it, have fun, get creative & show off what you do

-If your library is not open on Saturdays get involved by organising activities during the week running up to Saturday 8 February.
+Put on a special event that gets people through the door – an author talk, a creative session with an illustrator, a party?
+If your library is not open on Saturdays get involved by organising activities during the week running up to Saturday 7 February.

 Encourage people to use your library and find out about all the services you offer.
 If you’re a public library, why not run ‘mini taster sessions’ of the services you provide throughout the week?

 If you’re a university or commercial library why not go ‘open access’ for the day and show people what you do?
 You could even invite the decision makers in your organisation to the library for a personal tour?

 Persuade people to ‘come in from the cold’ on National Libraries Day by offering warming drinks and cake/biscuits in your library building.
 Once they are in you can tell them about all the great services you provide.

 Library Treasures: organise a ‘treasure hunt’ by hiding clues around your library – the first one to solve the final clue wins a prize.

 Run a membership campaign in the week running up to National Libraries Day.
 Hand out flyers in your local pubs, community and shopping centres.
 You could even enter everyone who joins that week into a prize draw.

-- Do you have a Women’s Institute near to you?
+Contact your local MP and invite them to the library, perhaps they could run their surgery session in the library that week?Do you have a Women’s Institute near to you?
 Are they interested in getting involved?
 Why not ask them what they’d like to do?

 Anticipate the day by asking users to write on a post-it note why they love their library or librarian and then create a display.